The Bankrate promise

 How to lower auto insurance rates after a DUI

 After a DUI, the average cost of full coverage car insurance jumps nearly $1,650 per year.
 If you’re finding car insurance rates after a DUI to be far out of your budget, here’s some things you can consider:

 Research your state’s requirements

 Each insurer measures risk differently.
 Shopping around and comparing car insurance companies could help you find cheaper auto insurance rates, even after a DUI.
-For example, Progressive Insurance states that they “only raise rates by a countrywide average of about 13% after one DUI.”
+Many other factors, like your location, type of vehicle, annual mileage and more could influence your final rate.

 Safeguard your driving record